 We have the right team in place to help us create our vision.
 Cohousing expert Katie McCamant is our development consultant.
 Local sustainable design expert, Molly Jones of Jones Design Studio and experienced cohousing architect Bryan Bowen of Boulder Colorado are working with us hand-in-hand to get our community designed and built.

-Our community, located at 7141 South Quincy Avenue in Tulsa, will feature 36 right-sized, energy efficient homes, a common house and many desirable shared amenities and features – all designed to promote a healthy lifestyle, accessibility, and social connections for successful aging in place.
+Our community, located at 7141 South Quincy Avenue in Tulsa, features 36 right-sized, energy efficient homes, a common house and many desirable shared amenities and features – all designed to promote a healthy lifestyle, accessibility, and social connections for successful aging in place.

 Our private homes are all single story with no steps and feature an energy efficient deign that will use geothermal energy.
 Four floor plans (1B/1B, 2B/1B, 2B/1.5B and 2B/2B/2 living areas and a study) range from 750 to 1,500 sq ft.
-Each home feature an open floor plan with large windows for abundant light, modern kitchens, quality finishes and appliances, accessible bathrooms, generous storage, large porches for outdoor living and a hardened bathroom for storm protection.
+Each home features an open floor plan with large windows for abundant light, quality kitchen design and finishes, energy efficient appliances, accessible bathrooms, generous storage, large front and back porches for outdoor living and a hardened bathroom for storm protection.
 Walking paths connect neighbors to one another, the common house and other community amenities.

 Our large, bright and open common house overlooks our tree-filled common area and will comfortably accommodate frequent shared meals, large and small group gatherings for activities and celebrations, guest accommodations, and creative expression.
-Features include a gourmet cooking kitchen and great hall with a grand piano, 2 guest suites, an artist/craft studio, a cozy living room and library, laundry, and a large partially screened-porch.
+Features include a gourmet cooking kitchen and great hall, 2 guest suites, an artist studio, a cozy living room and library, laundry, and a large partially screened-porch.

 Why consider cohousing in Tulsa, Oklahoma?